 Understanding the financial challenges, we concluded that leaving the United States might be both practical and exciting so we chose Malaysia as a starting point.
 Before moving to Asia, we needed to endure a long 18 month period of semi-retirement for only one of us thanks to an age requirement for the Malaysian residency visa.
 After two years of living in Penang, we decided there’s nothing worth staying there for and began to dislike our boring life in a dilapidated town disguised as a beach resort.
 Always loving Thailand, we moved to Chiang Mai in July, 2017 and began living Chapter Two.
-Having its own set of issues like heavily polluted air and a “burning season“, we’re planning on packing up again and moving to Puerto Vallerta, Mexico in the summer of 2020.
+Having its own set of issues like heavily polluted air and a “burning season“, we were planning on packing up again and moving to Puerto Vallerta, Mexico in the summer of 2020.
 But Covid19 challenges overwhelmed and made the risk too high so we came back to Canada for now.

 Our blog is about becoming overseas expats.
 While I love sharing experiences, I’ve found there’s not an awful lot of blogs out there about Malaysia.
 Given that we left Penang in 2017, I’ve changed the focus of the blog but somehow I keep getting questions about Malaysia so I need to reiterate that we have no affiliation or vested interest with any Malaysian visa agent and our opinion of life in Malaysia is relatively negative.
 Therefore, please don’t send me logistics questions about obtaining a Malaysian visa.
 We’ve moved on from a situation that wasn’t right for us and there’s plenty of posts written in chronological order leading up to our decision if you’re curious why we didn’t like it.